ktrantech/osticket-prereqs/README.md

 - PHP is a backend web server langauage that osTicket runs off of
 - We are required to install PHP in order for osTicket to function
-- It is a requirment that we install Rewrite Module to use osTicket
+- It is a requirment that we install Rewrite Module to use osTicket as well
 - Watch the Instructional Video above